ahmetarslanS/SmartBrain/README.md

 # Smart Brain - Frontend

 This is the frontend of the **Smart Brain** application.
 It allows users to register, sign in, view their profiles, and upload images for face detection.
 The project is designed to recognize faces in images using a Clarifai API, with user authentication and entry tracking.
-Built with **React.js**, **React-Redux**, and **CSS** for a responsive and interactive user interface.
+Built with **React.js**, and **CSS** for a responsive and interactive user interface.
 The frontend communicates with the backend API for face detection and user management.

 ## Demo